 Public hearing 5: Experiences of people with disability during the ongoing COVID-19 Pandemic

-The Royal Commission held a public hearing in Sydney from Tuesday 18 to Friday 21 August 2020.
-The hearing was closed to the public, but was live streamed on the Royal Commission website.
+The Royal Commission held Public hearing 5 in Sydney from 18 to 21 August 2020.

 Noting the Royal Commission's Statement of Concern released on 26 March 2020 about the impact of the COVID-19 pandemic on people with disability, and Issues Paper on Emergency Planning, the hearing highlighted the experiences of a people with disability during the ongoing COVID 19 pandemic.

-The scope and purpose of the public hearing is to inquire into:
+The scope and purpose of this hearing was to inquire into:

-- How some disability service providers have responded to the COVID – 19 Pandemic
+how some disability service providers responded to the COVID-19 pandemic